Rishav-code-bit/Jumping-square/README.md

-Repository Name: Jumping-Square-Animation
+# Jumping-Square-Animation

-Description:
+# Description:
 This repository contains HTML and CSS code for creating a jumping square animation, along with images demonstrating the animation.

-Introduction:
+# Introduction:
 This project showcases a simple yet engaging jumping square animation implemented using HTML and CSS.
 The animation consists of a square bouncing up and down within a container, accompanied by two sticks moving slightly.

 "Jumping Square Animation" is a dynamic HTML/CSS project showcasing a square bouncing within a container.
 It features smooth transitions and rotations, enhancing visual appeal.
 The animation includes two sticks moving slightly, adding depth to the scene.
 With responsive design, it adapts seamlessly across various screen sizes.